vbookshelf/List-of-TB-and-Pneumonia-Datasets/README.md

 - Paper: https://www.nature.com/articles/s41597-022-01498-w

 ### Tuberculosis (TB) Chest X-ray Database
 - The dataset on Kaggle contains 700 TB images.
-These images have been sourced from other public datasets.
+- All images have been sourced from other public datasets.
 - The experiments in the paper also used images sourced from the NIAID TB dataset
 - Download: https://www.kaggle.com/datasets/tawsifurrahman/tuberculosis-tb-chest-xray-dataset<br>
 - Paper: https://ieeexplore.ieee.org/document/9224622